 The coloration varies between species from a dazzling green to vibrant purple.
 Some species you can see are the Green hermit and Violet sabrewing.
 The most common hummingbird in Costa Rica is the Rufous-tailed and the migratory Ruby-throated Hummingbird.

 Herons are commonly seen in Costa Rica as they are freshwater and coastal birds.
 You can find them in almost all wetland habitats.
 Egrets are are herons but are normally smaller with a mostly white body or decorative plumage.

-Some species of heron are migratory and can be seen in many national parks like Palo Verde, Tortuguero, Corcovado, and Rio Tarcoles.
+Some species of heron are migratory and can be seen in many places like Palo Verde, Tortuguero, Corcovado, and Tarcoles and in mangroves.
 Common ones to see are the Green heron, Little-blue heron, Snow egret and Great-blue heron.